BreadchainCoop/gas-killer-analyzer/README.md

 ```

-For a block/transaction, the analysis report is written to `reports/{hash}.csv` where `hash` is the block/transaction hash.
+The analysis report is written to `reports.csv`.